nerves-networking/mdns_lite/README.md

 MdnsLite employs a network interface monitor that can dynamically adjust to network changes, e.g., assignment of a new IP address to a host.
 The current version of MdnsLite comes with an `InetMonitor` which periodically checks via `inet:getifaddrs()` for changes in the network.
-For exmaple, a change could be the re-assignment of IP addresses.
-For configuration values related to the interface monitor, please see the Confgiration section below.
+For example, a change could be the re-assignment of IP addresses.
+For configuration values related to the interface monitor, please see the Configuration section below.

 MdnsLite recognizes the following [query types](https://en.wikipedia.org/wiki/List_of_DNS_record_types):